gabbyca/face_rec/README.md

 # face_rec
+PROGRAM NOW ONLY WORKS WITH CONNECTION TO RASPBERRY PI

 To run program, clone git repo and save to Desktop (or any directory) In terminal, cd into directory with program